TubercularOx/darkhaunter/Geekery/roy.md

 ## Jump

 In [Strip 1004](https://www.giantitp.com/comics/oots1004.html), Roy jumps very high.
 Some argue this is a sign that he has points in the Jump skill.
 Others argue that the jump is achievable with Roy's significant Strength.
-The Run feat also grants a bonus to Jump checks.
-This should be considered if he's interpreted as having that feat.
+The Run feat also grants a bonus to Jump checks, so that bonus should be considered if Roy is interpreted as having Run.

 ## Combat Brute, Improved Sunder